Main Menu | Index of Topics | ShortList | Google Search

 • Softpedia - news on freeware - shows a list of newly updated programs.

-• The Cheapskate is a blog from CNet that discusses new free software and other cheap stuff.
+• The Cheapskate is a blog from CNet that reports newly discovered bargains.

 • DistroWatch - tracks the open source community, reports news, and reviews new software.